Our ecological public charity concentrates on

 Eco-Industry Apprenticeships and Internships

-Matter of Trust is a strong advocate for apprenticeship and Internship programs and recognizes the importance of exposing youth to new and innovative career paths.
+Matter of Trust is a strong advocate for youth training programs and recognizes the importance of exposing high schoolers to new and innovative career paths.

 Apprentices in our programs learn about materials collection, sorting, renewables, manufacturing, composting, high-tech and low-tech design and implementation, internet presence, exhibits and eco-education, perspectives, incentives, roundtables, sales, marketing, and research.